Conus nadaensis

 Nomenclature: An available Name

-Taxonomy: A valid species; Note RKK has C. reductaspiralis, C. typhon
+Taxonomy: A valid species; Note RKK has C. reductaspiralis, C. typhon as forms

 Current Group Names:-